Skip to main content

 Conversely, the trombone is actually one of the easier brass instruments to get your first sounds on and start playing properly.
 The pBuzz is a fantastic starter instrument for younger children looking to make their first sound, while the pBone Mini and pBone are great options for newcomers and students alike.

-Are Brass Trombones Cheaper Than Tubas?
+Are Bass Trombones Cheaper Than Tubas?

 You won't be shocked to learn that the much larger metal instrument is more expensive than the smaller one.
 Most traditional brass tubas tend to start at around £800, and there aren't really any cheaper alternatives for the instrument just yet.
 Meanwhile, trombones start at around £250, and there are even cheaper plastic options such as the pBone.